imnik-45/Learn-NodeJs/README.md

     >Ejs -  EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.

 ### MiddleWare
-     >Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
-The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.
+     >Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.<br/ >     The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.

     Middleware functions can perform the following tasks: